elswob/Badger/README.md

 If this file is added after the initial data, the ortholog data will need to be loaded into the database.
 This can be done simply by running `./run_me.sh` again.

-#### Annotated csv file

-To generate a file of tab delimeted annotations for each GFF data set run:

-`grails prod run-script scripts/CreateFiles.groovy`

-This may take a while, around 1 hour per 10,000 genes, but when finished there will be a new anno.csv file to download for each gff file

 ## Data rules

 1. All chromosme/scaffold/contig IDs must be unique, e.g. Mmeles_v1.0_scaffold_1